hjunker/TwitterSearch2Gephi/README.md

 Please note that ‘engagements’ refers to accounts engaging with another account or their tweets.
 The data is collected from twitter’s standard REST API, _not_ the engagements API.

 Data collection can be performed recursive.
 Therefore TwitterSearch2Gephi will ask you for an integer to chose a maxdepth other than the default which is set to 1 for one iteration.
+It will also ask you whether to write the findings to file or send it live to gephi's web interface.

 The tool is invoked by double-clicking TwitterSearch2Gephi.exe or starting it from a cmd shell.
 The output is written to edges.csv which can be imported to Gephi.
 ![x](githubimg02.png)